guisongchen/notes-of-6.S081/directory and path name and file descriptor.md

 }
 ```

+**Iget** looks through the **inode cache** for an active entry (ip->ref > 0) with the desired device and inode number.
+If it finds one, it **returns a new reference to that inode**.

 #### dirlink

-The function dirlink writes a new directory entry with the given name and inode number into the directory dp.
-If the name already exists, dirlink returns an error.
+**The function dirlink writes a new directory entry with the given name and inode number into the directory dp.** If the name already exists, dirlink returns an error.

 The main loop reads directory entries looking for an unallocated entry.
 When it finds one, it stops the loop early, with off set to the offset of the available entry.
 Otherwise, the loop ends with off set to dp->size.
 Either way, dirlink then adds a new entry to the directory by writing at offset off.